stefanpenner/lcc.live/README.md

 ## lcc.live

 **Note:**
 - This is largely a hack and a playground—proceed with caution ("here be dragons").
-- This version is not yet running in production.

 **Overview:**